Pilot B Funding: Geriatrics and Age-Related Conditions

 • Caregiver emotional and financial support

-• Provider training and continuing education
+• Healthcare provider training and continuing education

 ***Of note, these pilot awards are not meant to fund projects related to Alzheimer’s disease (AD) or other dementias.
 See PILOT Core A RFP for AD/ADRC related funding opportunities.